monicahq/monica/readme.md

 tests can still be executed locally before pushing them.
 In fact, we encourage you strongly to do it first.

 To setup the test environment, create a separate testing database locally.
-We have provided smart defaults in `.env.example`.
+Smart defaults are provided in `.env.example`.

-When testing locally, you have to run the migrations before running your tests, otherwise tests will fail.
+Don't forget to run the migrations and seeders before running the first test.

 * `php artisan migrate --database testing`
 * `php artisan db:seed --database testing`

+To run the tests, use the `phpunit` command.

 If you use TravisCI to test the application, it is setup to automatically do these actions.